Last update: 21.01.2026

 Preamble

 FLEETIZE® is offering you an API to integrate FLEETIZE-rawdata into your 3rd-Party-Application.
-Our API offers almost all rawdata, also used for FLEETIZE-Functions.
+Our API offers almost all rawdata, used for refined FLEETIZE-Functions.

 Note: this API-Documentation describes the API starting from FLEETIZE®-Dashboard-Release Version 3.4.49 of 31st January 2021 and all further versions.